Aureliosdev/Bitcoin-App/README.md

 # Bitcoin-App
-Shows Current value of bitcoin and other virtual money.
-Like Etherium, DogeCoin, LiteCoin and etc.
+Shows Current value of bitcoin.
+Im add in the near future other virtual coins.